 Ensure full compliance

 Get on top of your obligations and choose a company that knows and values the Australian Disability Access Codes.
-Image Bollards doesn’t only champion the standards set out in the legislation.
+Image Extra doesn’t only champion the standards set out in the legislation.
 We’ll also work with you to ensure full compliance.
 Get in touch with our team to discuss how you can make your next project fully compliant.